Auto Repair Financing: Options And Alternatives To Consider

 Home Equity Loans And HELOCs

 A home equity loan allows you to convert your home’s equity into cash for your needs.
-Utilizing this method of financing requires that you have enough equity built up, and it also requires that you meet the credit and DTI criteria for the loan.
+Utilizing this method of financing requires that you have enough equity built up, and it also requires meeting the credit and DTI criteria for the loan.

 In addition, you’ll have to put your house up as collateral.
 If something goes wrong when paying back the loan, you could risk losing your house through foreclosure.
 The other drawback is that it may take weeks for you to receive your money, making this an inconvenient option if time is of the essence.